nyancrimew/maia.crimew.gay/src/posts/the-emails-2.md

 ---
 title: "the emails pt 2 - 810 more hateful emails"
 date: 2023-03-26
-description: "another collection of emails from 2017-2023 from the schupe archive"
+description: "another collection of emails from 2017-2023 from the shupe archive"
 tags:
     - transphobia
     - leak